Frequently Asked Questions About United’s Doctor of Ministry

 forms are available on the United website, as are many other

 Computer passwords are provided to all D.Min. students.
-Online library access and research techniques are taught and practiced during both parts of Seminar 1 and during Seminar 2.
+Online library access and research techniques are taught and practiced during both parts of Seminar 1 (DM150) and during Seminar 2 (DM250).

 Can I use the resources of the Spencer Library at United online from my home?

 Yes!
-Remote access to Spencer Library and its databases is extremely helpful to D.Min. students’ writing papers, thesis proposals, and thesis manuscripts.
-During Seminar 1 and 2, time is set aside for students to practice online library access and searches.
+Remote access to Spencer Library and its databases is extremely helpful to D.Min. students’ writing papers, thesis proposals and thesis manuscripts.
+During the D.Min. seminars, time is set aside for students to practice online library access and searches.
 Each student is provided with a user name and password.

-Current students in United’s D.Min. program represent 10 different denominations: United Church of Christ, United Methodist, Presbyterian (U.S.A.), Episcopal, Roman Catholic, Universalist Unitarian, Disciples of Christ, Mennonite, American Baptist, and ELCA Lutheran.
+Current students in United’s D.Min.
+Program represent 13 different denominations: United Church of Christ, United Methodist, Presbyterian (U.S.A.), Roman Catholic, Unitarian Universalist, ELCA Lutheran, Brethren, Unity, Baptist, Mennonite, Community of Christ, Conservative Jewish, and Reconstructionist.
 Other academic programs at United include an even broader spectrum of denominational backgrounds.
 In addition, the United faculty has a wide denominational distribution.